-The University of Colorado Department of Ophthalmology currently offers the only full- length, mock oral examination for ophthalmology in the country.
+The University of Colorado Department of Ophthalmology is again offering the only full- length, mock oral examination for ophthalmology in the country.
 This half-day course is designed to replicate the actual oral exam in every aspect possible.
 Starting in August 2020, the course will be held virtually online in accordance with the ABO’s move to virtual oral board examinations.

 Neither the University, Hospital, Department*, nor the Course Directors assume any responsibility or liability for participant's ABO certification examination results.
 Taking, completing, and passing this practice examination does not in any way result in or guarantee passing the actual American Board of Ophthalmology (ABO) certification examination.
 Practice examinations are designed to be an assessment tool of one's strengths and weaknesses, and are not designed to be used as a study guide or as an only source of study.
 Taking an ABO Mock exam does not guarantee passing the ABO Certification exam

 This mock, or pretend, oral board course has been created based on public information gathered from the American Board of Ophthalmology (ABO) website, printed policies, and our own personal and clinical experience.
 No ABO material has been replicated, recalled, or taken from the actual examination.
 Clinical cases and material in this course that seem to be similar to the ABO exam is coincidental as it is impossible to know what specific material will be covered on any given exam day.
 It is against ABO rules to divulge specific information regarding prior or future examination content.